Skip to content

 Strapi value proposition section

-2. 2Three strong social proof metrics (70K GitHub stars, 72K active developers, 50M downloads) build massive credibility with the dev audience
+2. 2Three proof stats (70k GitHub stars, 72K active developers, 50M downloads) back the claim with hard numbers

 Reviewed design-pattern pick from Strapi’s value proposition section.